cartertemm/pybeamit/readme.md

 # PyBeamIt

-This is a python wrapper around the [just beam it](http://justbeamit.com) API of sorts.
+This is a python wrapper around the unofficial [just beam it](http://justbeamit.com) API.
+It supports both sending and receiving files.

 ## Usage